Stellantis, Archer Move Partnership from ‘Concept Phase' to ‘Execution Phase' | MarketScreener

-PARIS AIR SHOW - Archer Aviation Inc. (NYSE: ACHR) and Stellantis N.V. today announced progress in their strategic manufacturing partnership at the 2023 Paris Air Show.
+PARIS AIR SHOW, LE BOURGET, FRANCE, June 19, 2023 - Archer Aviation Inc. (NYSE: ACHR) and Stellantis N.V. today announced progress in their strategic manufacturing partnership at the 2023 Paris Air Show.
 With construction now well underway on the world’s first high-volume eVTOL aircraft manufacturing facility located on an approximately 100-acre campus in Covington, Georgia, Stellantis recently increased its strategic shareholding through a series of purchases of Archer stock in the open market.

 “The Stellantis and Archer teams are moving full speed ahead in execution mode to ensure we meet our goal of bringing scalable manufacturing of Archer’s aircraft online in mid-2024,” said Stellantis CEO Carlos Tavares.
 “We believe this unique partnership is setting the standard for cross-industry collaboration and continues to be a key pillar of our strategy to ensure Stellantis leads the way the world moves, providing freedom of mobility in all ways.
 With our trusted teams onsite working shoulder-to-shoulder with Archer, I have no doubt that we are on the right path.”